The simplest side dish that goes with literally everything

 How do you steam broccoli without a steamer?

-If you don’t have a steamer basket, you can place the broccoli directly in the water in the pot.
-Be sure to drain the broccoli well after cooking.
+If you don’t have a steamer basket, you can place the broccoli directly in the boiling water in the pot.
+Just be sure to drain it well after cooking so the florets stay nice and firm, not waterlogged.

 How do you serve steamed broccoli?

-To keep steamed broccoli vegan, simply serve with a bit of salt and pepper.
-However, you can also serve this vegetable with soy sauce and sesame oil, your favorite herbs or spices, or even cheese sauce!
+The simplest way is with a little salt and pepper.
+But you can also dress it up with soy sauce and sesame oil, a squeeze of lemon juice, garlic butter, your favorite herbs and spices, or even a drizzle of cheese sauce!

 Tap stars to rate!